Orvis Clearwater Combo Review: Long-Term Update

 Man Makes Fire is reader-supported.
 When you buy gear using retail links on our site, we may earn an affiliate commission that helps pay for our work.
 Learn more.

-Orvis Clearwater Fly Rod and Reel Outfit Review
+Orvis Clearwater Fly Rod Outfit Review

 This photo shows the 9-foot, 5-weight Orvis Clearwater fly rod and Clearwater II Reel on a river bank.

-As for overall quality and fishability, a good many fly fishers will likely never feel the need to upgrade past the Clearwater series — it’s that good.
+As for overall quality and fishability, many fly fishers will likely never feel the need to upgrade — it’s that good.
 If they do, the Clearwater combo will likely stay on as a backup fly rod or a rod and reel ready for friends and family.
-Of course, Orvis makes better fly rods and reels — and offers them in outfits, too — but they tend to cost three times as much (but are also made in America).
+Of course, Orvis makes better fly rods and reels — and offers them in outfits, too — but they tend to cost three times as much.

 While the Clearwater series was designed by Orvis’ experts in Vermont, the rods and reels are imported — which is expected at this price point.
+(If you’re interested in Orvis’ most affordable Made in America fly rod, check out my review of the Orvis Recon.)

-Orvis Clearwater Outfit Review: The Rods
+Orvis Clearwater Review: The Rods

-The new Clearwater series is different.
+The latest Clearwater series is different.
 The smaller freshwater fly rods will tend to have softer, more moderate to medium-fast actions while the bigger saltwater rods will tend to have stiffer, faster actions.
 In this way, Orvis designed rods that will perform well for 80% of the kinds of fishing most people will need them for — which is exactly what you want out of an entry-to-midrange combo.
 And yet, Orvis also created rods that are tuned for specific fish.
 You can choose a Clearwater rod that’s perfect for trout on small waters or a Clearwater rod that’s ready for harsh saltwater and monster tarpon.
 Orvis even created a rod aimed at musky and pike fishing.

 This photo shows a close-up of the Orvis Clearwater II Fly Reel.

-On one trip for early-season cutthroat trout, I launched a heavy jig with a bead-head nymph dropper.
+On one trip for early-season cutthroat trout, I launched a super heavy jig with a bead-head nymph dropper.
 I fished this setup to get my flies down in deeper, faster water.
 Did the Clearwater cast this heavy rig well?
-Not really — but I’ve also never fished a 5w that truly excels in this situation.
+Not really — but I’ve also never fished a 5-weight that truly excels in this situation.
 Casting a heavy nymph rig is more throwing and slinging than tight-loop casting.

 Still, what I can tell is you that I could get decent distance out of the Clearwater with heavy flies — I just had to be deliberate and firm with my casting stroke.

-The Clearwater II Reel Review
+The Clearwater Reel Review

 This photo shows a closeup of the Orvis Clearwater II Fly Reel.